 Disadvantages of the Coalition App

 - Far fewer schools accept the Coalition App than they do the Common App.
 This is the biggest drawback of the Coalition App.
-According to the official website, 139 schools will be accepting the Coalition App for the 2019-20 school year—but this pales in comparison with the more than 800 schools that accept the Common App.
+According to the official website, roughly 100 schools will be accepting the Coalition App for the 2022-2023 school year—but this pales in comparison with the more than 900 schools that accept the Common App.

 - The interface can be a little wonky and hard to navigate at times.
 The Coalition App is still a fairly new application system, so compared with the Common App, its interface might feel a little less intuitive.